Rossman360/journal/readme.md

 cloned my journal onto the new OS and wrote in it.
 I played Wordle, installed QMK and then routed VBUS and the 5.1K resistors on Rebound
 Rev 5.

+. . .

+I realized it was almost time to go to practice, so I made some bologna ramen, scarfed it down and hopped in the car with Kev.
+We went to pick up Steve Okonski in Biltmore Village and then rode to Scott's house where we hung on the deck, played some great tunes, took a walk in the woods, played some more tunes and said our goodbyes.
+We took Steve home and showed up 20 minutes late to Dulci practice.
+Kev was munching on a bag of tortilla chips, and I grabbed some handfuls as well.
+Jackson is sounding really good for only two rehearsals, and I jealously would like to play with him more often.
+It was a long practice, but went by very fast.
+I walked home to Erica, Brody and Mark starting a game of Chinese checkers.
+I took a PBR tallboy out of the fridge without asking, packed some of Mark's weed in my pipe and came in second place.
+I was tired and starving.
+I laid down in the living room while Mark ran his mouth.
+Erica basically eventually told him it was time to leave, at which point I cooked some random noodles with parmejean and dill relish.
+I ate that and fell fast asleep.

+	-IX.XXVII-

+I woke, looked at Instagram, watched a 311 video, hopped on Reddit for a minute, played Wordle and eventually made some coffee.
+I talked with
+Erica for a minute about the previous night's adventures and then came upstairs and wrote in my journal.